cogitovirus/jatuzprzypadku.pl/README.md

 # jatuzprzypadku.pl
+Source code for https://jatuzprzypadku.pl .
 Blog written with [Hugo](https://gohugo.io/), hosted on GCP.
 Base template forked from [noteworthy](https://github.com/kimcc/hugo-theme-noteworthy)

 Frontend is a static site served from a GCP Bucket with a load balancer in front of it.